Keto Snacking Lemon Cake

 - Zest all lemons.
 Reserve some zest for topping cake later.

-- Rub zest into sugar.
+- Rub zest into sweetener

 - Add dry ingredients to wet ingredients.